Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: Introduction

-The per-iteration runtime of RSRI is just $\mathcal{O}(mN)$ operations when $\bm{A}$ is a dense matrix.
+The per-iteration runtime of RSRI is just $\mathcal{O}(m n)$ operations when $\bm{A}$ is a dense matrix.
 The per-iteration runtime of RSRI is even lower --- just $\mathcal{O}(mq)$ operations per iteration --- when $\bm{A}$ and $\bm{b}$ are sparse with no more than $q$ nonzero entries per column.
 In the sparse case, the runtime and memory costs are independent of dimension.
-Additionally, if the goal is to compute inner products with the exact solution, the memory cost can be reduced to $\mathcal{O}(mq)$ by averaging each inner product over the iterates instead of storing the RSRI solution $\overline{\bm{X}}^{(t)}$.
+Additionally, if the goal is to compute inner products with the exact solution, the memory cost can be reduced from $\mathcal{O}(tmq)$ to $\mathcal{O}(mq)$ by averaging each inner product over the iterates instead of storing the RSRI solution $\overline{\bm{x}}_t$.

-Integrating random sparsification into iterative methods is an approach of growing importance in numerical linear algebra \cite{forsythe1950matrix,strohmer2008randomized,leventhal2010randomized,lim2017fast}.
+Random sparsification is an approach of growing importance in numerical linear algebra \cite{forsythe1950matrix,strohmer2008randomized,leventhal2010randomized,lim2017fast}.
 One example is stochastic gradient descent, which we contrast with RSRI in \cref{sec:kaczmarz}.
-As another example, random sparsification has also been applied to eigenvalue problems in quantum chemistry with matrices as large as $10^{108} \times 10^{108}$ (see \cref{sec:fri}).
+As another example, random sparsification has been applied to eigenvalue problems in quantum chemistry with matrices as large as $10^{108} \times 10^{108}$, as discussed in \cref{sec:fri}.
 RSRI provides a new instantiation of the random sparsification approach for linear systems, and the present work gives mathematical and empirical demonstrations of RSRI's effectiveness.